CHC50113 Diploma of Early Childhood Education and Care

 Source: Department of Employment 2017.
 For full details on Child Carers visit Job Outlook

 Delivery and assessment: We offer students the flexibility of choosing between online learning or classroom delivery.
 All students will be enrolled into our Learning Management System and all assessments must be completed online.
-As a result, all students will require an internet enabled device to successfully complete their studies.
+As a result, all students will require a personal computer, with access to the Internet, to successfully complete their studies.
 Assessment methods allow for the gathering of sufficient quality evidence about the student’s performance.
 Methods used include question and answer, observation and demonstration, and case study.

 Practical placement: To achieve this qualification, the candidate must have completed at least 240 hours of work as detailed in the Assessment Requirements of the units of competency.
 Students are required to undertake supervised practical placement in relevant child care settings.
 Evidence provided by the supervisor will contribute to assessment of the candidate’s ability to work at this level.
 Students are required to find their own practical placement, however ITHEA will provide assistance and support where needed.
 Students must have a valid Working With Children Check prior to attending placement.